Vinicius and Tom: Characteristics

 Vinicius, named after Brazilian lyricist Vinicius de Moraes, is the Olympic mascot.
-Vinicius's design represents Brazilian wildlife, combining "the agility of cats, sway of monkeys and grace of birds."
-The character's arms and legs can stretch unlimited distances.
+Vinicius's design represents Brazilian wildlife, combining "the agility of cats, the sway of monkeys and grace of birds."
+The character can stretch his arms and legs "as long as he wants."
 Vinicius's mission is "to spread joy throughout the world and celebrate the friendship that flourishes between people from all over the world" at the Olympic Games.

 Tom, named after Brazilian musician Tom Jobim, is the Paralympic mascot.
 Tom's design represents the plants of Brazilian forests.
 Any object can be pulled out of the leaves on Tom's head.
 His mission is "to inspire everybody to use creativity and determination to always reach further and have fun."

 According to their fictional backstories, Vinicius and Tom "were both born from the joy of Brazilians" after the International Olympic Committee selected Rio de Janeiro to host the 2016 Summer Olympics and Paralympics.
 Brand director Beth Lula stated that the mascots are intended to reflect the diversity of Brazil's culture and people.
 The mascots' namesakes, Vinicius de Moraes and Tom Jobim, co-wrote the 1962 bossa nova song "The Girl from Ipanema".